 We can receive dozens of emails each day and if we do not delete them regularly, our email inbox can go out of hand!

-My boyfriend has thousands of emails in his inbox and he always tells me he wants to declutter it one day, but he never does.
+My boyfriend has thousands of emails in his inbox and he always tells me he wants to declutter them one day, but he never does.

 That’s too big of a task!